Welcome to the Byteman Project

 Byteman uses a clear, simple scripting language, based on a formalism called Event Condition Action (ECA) rules to specify where, when and how the original Java code should be transformed.
 An event specifies a trigger point, a location where you want code to be injected.
 When execution reaches the trigger point the rule's condition, a Java boolean expression, is evaluated.
 The Java expression (or sequence of expressions) in the rule action is executed only when the condition evaluates to true.
 Normally execution continues from the trigger point once the inejcted code has been executed.
 However, rule actions may also throw an exception or force an early return from the triggering method.

-Byteman 2.1.2 is now available for download under the GNU LGPL.
+Byteman 2.1.3 is now available for download under the GNU LGPL.
 It requires a JDK 6 or higher JVM.
 The release includes a user guide which documents the scripting language and explains how to use byteman to inject faults or tracing and monitoring code.
 There is also a tutorial showing you how to get started with Byteman and a follow-up tutorial explaining how to use Byteman to perform fault injection testing.
+The 3rd Byteman tutorial details how to configure the maven plugin which automatically checks the validity of your Byteman rule scripts as part of the maven build.
 See the documentation page for more information.

 The Byteman Community